Trading breakouts with better edge

-Combining larger time frames along with lower time frames is good way to minimize overall risk and increase the potential reward as such approach expands the RR on each trade.
-Combo setup stands for when two similar setups align across two different time frames, one on larger time frame and exact break point, and also one on smaller time frame at same exact spot.
-This gives trader ability to execute using micro setup as risk guide while trying to catch the early start of cascading move along the macro setup from higher TF.
-Those setups require patience as both micro and macro have to align very well, but if they do work it could provide trade above 10 R.
+Combining larger time frames and lower time frames is an excellent way to minimize overall risk and increase the potential reward as such an approach expands the RR on each trade.
+Combo setup stands for when two similar setups align across two different time frames, one on the larger time frame and exact breakpoint, and also one on a smaller time frame at the same spot.
+This gives traders the ability to execute using the micro setup as a risk guide while trying to catch the early start of cascading move along with the macro setup from higher TF.
+Those setups require patience as both micro and macro have to align very well, but it could provide trade above 10 R if they do work.

-Bellow is example of combo breakout setup on GPBUSD on the election catalyst play in December 2019.
+Below is an example of a combo breakout setup on GPBUSD on the election catalyst play in December 2019.

 Macro time frame H4 giving accumulation breakout setup along with low time frame of M5 giving the same setup.
-This kind of setup allows trader to scale risk based on micro play while aiming to catch whole macro move, basically cascade start from the micro to finish the macro.
+This setup allows the trader to scale risk based on the micro play while aiming to catch the whole macro move.
+The cascade start from the micro to finish the macro.